Tabuaeran

-Tabuaeran, also known as Fanning Island, is an atoll that is part of the Line Islands of the central Pacific Ocean and part of Kiribati.
+Tabuaeran, also known as Fanning Island, is an atoll that is part of the Line Islands of the central Pacific Ocean and part of the island nation of Kiribati.
 The land area is 33.73 km2, and the population in 2015 was 2,315.
 The maximum elevation is about 3 m (10 ft) above high tide.

 The lagoon has an area of 110 km2.
 The deepest water in the lagoon is about 15 m, but most of it is very shallow.

 History

 Tabuaeran was first inhabited by Polynesian people.
 Archaeological evidence points to a single large village being maintained for several hundred years on the west side of the atoll with other scattered production and agricultural sites across the atoll.
-Radiometric dates range from 1100 CE to 1425 CE (Cal.
+Radiometric dates range from 1100 AD to 1425 AD (Cal.
 810 ±50 BP and 620 ± 60 BP at 2 sigma).
 Continuous habitation is likely as stratigraphic cultural layers are uninterrupted and quite deep.
 Some archaeologists have argued that Tabuaeran and Kiritimati were one community living across a matched set of islands as despite their relative proximity, their climates and resources differ wildly covering what would otherwise be resource shortages.
 While this hypothesis is still being tested, the period of human habitation on these two islands does match up.
 Geochemical analysis of stone tools provides a clear window into trade networks that existed throughout Polynesia and in the case of Tabuaeran, a positive match was made with a quarry located in Eiao, Marquesas.